Goodwill of the Great Plains

 - Text Messaging

 Goodwill of the Great Plains is one of 163 independent organizations of Goodwill Industries International.
 The client represents one of the largest territories of Goodwill® in the United States, encompassing all of South Dakota and portions of Nebraska, Iowa and Minnesota.
 They raise funds through sales at 22 retail stores and donation centers and in 2015 served nearly 13,000 people through a variety of services, such as job fairs, training and placement.
-The client, headquartered in Sioux City, Iowa, initially contracted with Train by Cell in 2016 for a pilot program initiated through Goodwill Industries International.
+The client, headquartered in Sioux City, Iowa, initially contracted with Engage by Cell in 2016 for a pilot program initiated through Goodwill Industries International.
 An annual contract for expanded services, including Text Messaging and Mobile Websites, was signed in Q3 2016.

 The client, like every independent organization, is a 501(c)(3) organization that provides job training, employment placement services, and other community-based programs for people with barriers preventing them from otherwise obtaining a job, such as lack of education, relevant skills and homelessness.
 The client desired to improve communication with its “mission” clientele, people in need of job and skills training, while relieving the time constraints of attempting to contact its job seekers.
 “We were trying everything—we would call at all times of the day, we would email [and] we’d even try sending out letters,” said Robert Walker, vocational services coordinator at Goodwill of The Great Plains.
 “It takes a lot of time.
 That’s quite a commitment for our connection center reps.
 Some of us would chip in, too.”